akinyosoyeisaac/movies-recommendation/README.md

 >
 > The two files should be in the **./data/raw** <a href="data/raw">Directory</a>
 >
-> For more on data visit the <a href="#Dataset used">Dataset used</a>
+> For more on data visit the <a href="#Dataset used">Datasets used</a>

 ## Model performance
 > The Model was cross validated on a five fold split and below is the performance
 <img src="reports\figures\svd_model_performance.JPG" width="350">

-## Dataset used
+## Datasets used

-* The dataset used for this project can be gotten [here](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data)
+* The datasets used for this project can be gotten [here](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data)
-* The kaggle data consist of five dataset the first four includes combined_data_[1-4].txt and the movies_titles.csv which are very large files hence, they are not included in this git repository to work along side this project you should download the file from the kaggle link above
+* The Kaggle data consist of five datasets the first four includes combined_data_[1-4].txt and the movies_titles.csv which are very large files hence, they are not included in this git repository to work along side this project you should download the file from the Kaggle link above

 ## Deployment
 1. The model was wrapped around an API using FastAPI though the model has not be deployment for the same reason the training files were not included in this repository